 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We recognise the role that parents have played, and their future role, in educating the children.
-We do this through:
+We do this through:-

-- An Induction morning in July in which parents meet with the headteacher and class teacher. - Asking parents to complete an admissions form, a medical form and write a synopsis about their child including their likes, dislikes and any concerns they may have. - Asking parents to sign permission slips for visits out of school, photographs of their child for assessment purposes and using the internet at school. - Encouraging parents to talk to their child's teacher if there are concerns. - Inviting parents to attend informal meetings providing information about other areas of the curriculum, eg Early Reading, Maths and Phonics. - Talking to parents about their child before their child starts in our school, usually through Home Visits. - Ensuring children have the opportunity to spend time with their teacher before starting school during our induction morning. - There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year. - Organising a range of activities throughout the year that encourage collaboration between child, school and parents/carers: Open afternoons, Class assemblies, Sports Day etc; - Inviting parents/carers to make comments through 'WOW Slips' relating to the children's achievements. - Written contact through reading diaries/link books as well as the acknowledgement that parents can contact school to arrange a mutually convenient time to speak to EYFS staff. - Offering parents / carers regular opportunities to talk about their child's progress in our Nursery and Reception classes and allowing free access to the children's 'Learning Journals' and classroom displays; - Parents / carers are made aware of the curriculum and ongoing activities through the curriculum newsletters sent out at the beginning of each term.
+- An Induction morning in July in which parents meet with the headteacher and class teacher. - Asking parents to complete an admissions form, a medical form and write a synopsis about their child including their likes, dislikes and any concerns they may have.

+- Invite parents to decide if they would like to give permission for photographs of their child to be used for assessment purpose, displays and social media. - Encouraging parents to talk to their child's teacher if there are concerns. - Inviting parents to attend informal meetings providing information about other areas of the curriculum, eg Early Reading, Maths and Phonics. - Talking to parents about their child before their child starts in our school, usually through Home Visits. - Ensuring children have the opportunity to spend time with their teacher before starting school during our Induction morning. - There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private with the teacher.
+Parents receive a report on their child's attainment and progress at the end of each school year. - Organising a range of activities throughout the year that encourage collaboration between child, school and parents/carers: Open afternoons, Class assemblies, Sports Day etc; - Inviting parents/carers to make comments through our online assessment journal, 'Tapestry'. - Ensure that parents feel able to contact school to arrange a mutually convenient time to speak to EYFS staff. - Offering parents / carers regular opportunities to talk about their child's progress in our Nursery and Reception classes and allowing free access to the children's 'Learning Journals' and classroom displays; - Parents / carers are made aware of the curriculum and ongoing activities through the curriculum newsletters sent out at the beginning of each term.

-All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
-At our school, the EYFS teacher acts as 'Key Person' to all children in Reception and the Nursery Nurse is Key Person to all children in the Nursery, supported by the other practitioners.
+All EYFS staff aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
 Regular visits to other EYFS settings are undertaken by the EYFS teachers and practitioners.
-Staff and children from other EYFS settings are also invited to school events (Assemblies, and Christmas Productions etc).